Ryan Jeffers Preview, Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.50 team ERA ranks 29th across all MLB pitching staffs.
+- The Athletics have the 29th-ranked team ERA among all league pitching staffs (5.54).

-- Blackburn (4-6) gets the starting nod for the Athletics in his 20th start of the season.
-He's put together a 4.29 ERA in 100 2/3 innings pitched, with 101 strikeouts.
+- The Athletics are sending Estes (0-1) to the mound to make his second start of the season.

-- In his most recent time out on Wednesday against the Seattle Mariners, the right-hander threw five innings, allowing two earned runs while surrendering four hits.
+- The right-hander last appeared on Wednesday, Sept.
+20 against the Seattle Mariners, when he threw 4 2/3 innings, allowing five earned runs while giving up six hits.

-- The 29-year-old has put up an ERA of 4.29, with 9 strikeouts per nine innings, in 20 games this season.
-Opponents are batting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.